STILLNESS THROUGH MOVEMENT- EXPLORING STILLNESS AND SOUND

 The internal calm and stillness that comes from silence is something we don’t often experience in our busy lives.
-In this very special retreat we will be exploring both sound and silence through yoga and meditation, over the most important holiday on the Balinese calendar Nyepi.
-On Nyepi the entire island falls into silent introspective meditation, no flights, motorbikes, or businesses are open, not even a candle is lit!
-This is an incredible experience for us to both culturally and personally witness.
+In this very special retreat we will be exploring both sound and silence through yoga and meditation.

-Through the practises of yoga, pranayama (healing breathwork), chanting and guided meditations, we will be working towards this day of silence on Saturday 17th.
+Through the practises of yoga, pranayama (healing breathwork), chanting and guided meditations, we will be working towards a day of silence.
 By exploring silence in a way that is gentle and guided, it allows us to get in touch with ourselves, find clarity in our lives and a tranquility and calm to unfold from within.
 Our yoga practises will guide you towards using this spaciousness to cultivate a sense of love, truth, balance, patience and generosity within yourself.

 This is an immersive week long retreat, that brings together beautiful people to practise yoga in a way that will not only brings a sense of calm, but also will lift and shift your energy and bring you health and vitality.
 It is open to all levels and will invites you to dive in to a new way of living- a rhythm of yogic simplicity and community life that is found in this very special place- the Gedong Gandhi Ashram- where we stay.
 Each day has been designed to bring a sense of lightness and calm to your being, guiding you towards and out of silence in a way that is profound and insightful.